-Staying cool under pressure: A look at Continuum desk heat management
+Staying cool under pressure: A look at trading desk heat management

 Traders and control room operators both work long hours under considerable pressure.
 They often use multiple PCs to process large volumes of data, too.
 These can generate a lot of heat, which becomes uncomfortable if it isn’t properly managed.
 Effective desk heat management is crucial, and below-desk PC cabinets must be designed to expel the hot air.